Exhibitions

 Member of Socially Engaged Photography Network

-Artist Talks: Belfast Exposed’s international Healing Through Photography – Trauma & the Art of Recovery Conference, the National Autistic Society, Outside In and Northern Ireland Group for Art as Therapy
+Belfast Exposed’s Healing Through Photography – Trauma & the Art of Recovery Conference, the National Autistic Society, Outside In and Northern Ireland Group for Art as Therapy

 2023